Accessibility for Persons with Disabilities, Customer Service Guideline

 Description: Customer Service Guideline: Accessibility at York University (Assistive Devices, Support Persons and Support Animals).

 Notes: This Guideline is in accordance with the Accessibility Standards for Customer Service, Ontario Regulation 429/07, under the Accessibility for Ontarians with Disabilities Act, 2005.
+Revised May 9, 2014.
 Has associated policy.

 Approval Authority: Harriet Lewis, University Secretary and General Counsel

 York University is committed to providing goods and services in a manner that respects the dignity and independence of persons with disabilities.
 York University will use reasonable efforts to ensure that the provision of goods and services to persons with disabilities will be integrated unless an alternative measure is necessary to enable a person with disabilities to obtain, use or benefit from the goods or services.

 a) York University welcomes persons with disabilities to use their own personal assistive devices as may be reasonably required to access the services of the University.